ThisisPriyanshi/ThisisPriyanshi/README.md

     - 💞️ I’m looking to collaborate on open source projects and happy to discuss Data Structures & Algorithms, Programming in Python/Java!

-    - I'll be sharing my daily codes over here and the different coding sheets I'm using to practise, hope it helps aybody who needs it!
+    - I'll be sharing my daily codes over here and the different coding sheets I'm using to practise, hope it helps anybody who needs it!

     - 📫 You can reach me over LinkedIn, looking forward to hearing from you!